hove-io/navitia/source/log_analyzer/readme.md

 ```

-This will create in `my/output/dir/` and html file containing the gantt chart for each journey request found in the logs of Jormungandr and Kraken.
+This will create in `my/output/dir/` an html file containing the gantt chart for each journey request found in the logs of Jormungandr and Kraken.

 ## How does it work